Taliban seek to project calm as US speeds chaotic evacuation

 “There were a few Taliban fighters on each and every road and intersection in the city,” Shah Mohammad, a 55-year-old gardener, said after coming to work in the diplomatic quarter.
 He said there was less traffic than usual and fewer people out on the streets.

 Suhail Shaheen, a Taliban spokesman, tweeted that fighters had been instructed not to enter any home without permission and to protect “life, property and honor.”
+The Taliban have also said they will stay out of the upscale diplomatic quarter housing the U.S. Embassy complex “so as not to create any confusion or problems.”
+The neighborhood also includes the posh villas of U.S.-allied former warlords who have fled the country or gone into hiding.

 The Taliban ruled Afghanistan from 1996 to 2001 with a harsh form of Islamic law.
 Women were largely confined to their homes and suspected criminals faced amputation or public execution.
-The Taliban have sought to project greater moderation in recent years, but many Afghans remain skeptical and fear a rollback of individual rights gained in recent years.
+The Taliban have sought to project greater moderation in recent years, but many Afghans remain skeptical and fear a rollback of individual rights.

 The Taliban had also harbored Osama bin Laden and al-Qaida in the years before they carried out the Sept.
 11, 2001 attacks.
 That sparked a U.S.-led invasion that rapidly scattered al-Qaida and drove the Taliban from power.